LD4P/sinopia_editor/README.md

   descWithErrorPropertyKeys = [key of descendant property with an error, ...]
   valueSubjectOfKey: <if a nested subject, key of the value | null>
   -> properties: [{property}, ...]
+  labels = [labels of property/resource templates of self and ancestors, ...]
 }
 ```
 -> Added by selector, not stored in state.